Kyriosity/read-write/README+/pencraft/README+/essays/README+/SW_architect-aTake.md

             title="&nbsp;Visual Studio&#8482; Dependency diagram&#013;&#010;Image credit: Microsoft&#174;" /></picture>
 </td><td>

-🏝️ The architecture of both demands creativity and grants **leeway** and vast **playland** for phantasy and missteps, but to quickly define operating wholes rather than ripen aesthetic values.
+🏝️ The architecture of both demands creativity and grants **leeway** with vast **playland** for phantasy and missteps.
+However the goal is to quickly define operating wholes rather than ripen aesthetic values.

-✏️ Endeavors in both often begin from sketching on white paper or chalkboards.
+✏️ Endeavors in both often begin from sketching on the white paper or chalkboards.

-🎨 Both enjoy the flexibility of many tools, methodologies, and skills.
+🎨 Both enjoy the availability and flexibility of many tools, methodologies, and skills.

 🔋 Both must accumulate mainstream and alternative practices and reveal patterns.

-💥 Both imperfect abstraction and planning can produce a mess, which will loudly crash.
+💥 Imperfect abstraction and planning in both can produce a mess, which will loudly crash.

-🎈 Abuse of both for hollow promises and sandcastles is more frequent than in other industries.
+🎈 Abuse of both for hollow promises and "sandcastles" is more typical and frequent than in other industries.

 👯 Both don't rely solely on picked masterminds but on teams of professionals and pundits with varying competence (with or without hierarchy).